zume06/Inst-Sim-ABX-Dataset/Readme.md

 - `answer_melody`: Choice based on melody similarity (A+ or A- or B+ or B- or N/A)
 - `answer_total`: Overall similarity choice (A+ or A- or B+ or B-)
 - `choice_time`: Time taken to make a choice (milliseconds)

+### Note
+Dummy questions; A or B is exactly the same as X, is prepared, and all results for subjects who did not choose the same one as X for that question are eliminated.
+The valid answers to the dummy questions are also included in the csv.

 ### 1-2. `./csvs/inst_sim_abx_answers_XAB.csv` and `./csvs/inst_sim_abx_answers_XYC.csv`
 These are split from `./csvs/inst_sim_abx_answers.csv` into two parts.